FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 //...
 ```

-Finally, we return a `500` HTTP status code.
+Finally, the code returns a `500` HTTP status code.
 This stops the login process.
-Because we configured this tenant to require all webhooks to succeed before processing the event, if any don't, the event doesn't complete.
+Because you configured this tenant to require all webhooks to succeed before processing the event, if any don't, the event doesn't complete.
 This means the user is not logged in.

 If this webhook didn't fail, the user would be logged in.
 The account would be deactivated; they'd be unable to login later.
 But their current session would be active for the duration of the token.
 We don't want that to happen, so that's why the code returns a `500`.